watermelontreesjs/pymfinder_network_motif_search/README.md

 ## Input File Format

-The input should be a space-separated or tab-separated `.txt` file representing an **edge list**.
+The input should be a space-separated `.txt` file representing an **edge list**.
 Node names must not contain spaces.

 **Format:**